 This ‘land art’ project created by Nienke Brokke on the dike at Holwerd will serve as a warm welcome for all travelers from Ameland.

 From the 30th of June 2018 we are showing a preview of this project through a panoramic model designed by the artist on location.
 In the middle of a flower field you can climb up to a viewing hole in an enclosed corridor.
 Here you will be able to see Dijk van een Wijf with the real dike of her future location in the horizon.

 Made possible by the INTERREG-program

 The visual work of Nienke Brokke always has a context with a narrative element.
 Her theatre design studies at the Rietveld Academy have contributed to this.
 As theatre is always a ‘gesamtkunstwerk’, Nienke likes to involve multiple art disciplines which together form a whole.
 Thanks to this narrative side, Nienke Brokke also designs education projects, in addition to IM and theatre décors.
 She is skilled in connecting the content with an art discipline.

-The land art proposal ‘Dijk van een Wijf’ was her graduation project at the Rietveld Academy in 1997, and we are working hard on making it reality in 2018.
+The land art proposal ‘Dijk van een Wijf’ was her graduation project at the Rietveld Academy in 1997, and we are working hard on making it reality.